vanessadean/cnycn-app/README.md

 `cp .env.example .env`

-Then add Twilio credentials to the `.env` file
+Then add the username, password and Twilio credentials to the `.env` file

 ## Run